Tap the text to show or hide reading controls.

 “It’ll be evening soon, so I’ll set up camp.”

-Without even being told, Kang Minho started in on the bivouac alongside his teammates.
+Without waiting to be told, Kang Minho set about preparing the bivouac with his teammates.

 Haven’t I just?

-He was a lottery ticket with a hundred-percent winning rate, which was exactly why he’d snapped him up ahead of time.
+But of course.
+The man was a lottery ticket with a hundred-percent payout, which was exactly why Yujin had snapped him up ahead of time.
+That he was handy with the odd jobs besides only sweetened the deal.

 See it and you’ll know.